Mean-field equations for stochastic firing-rate neural fields with delays: Derivation and noise-induced transitions: Noise-induced transitions

-These equations are relatively complex to solve analytically in that general form (see e.g.~\cite{veltz:11}).
-However, when considering purely synaptic delay case (corresponding formally to $c=\infty$, i.e. disregarding the transport phenomenon), a similar analysis as the one performed in the previous section allows computing in closed form the curves of Turing-Hopf instabilities.
-Dynamical instabilities occur for parameters such that: $\frac{F_0'^2 (1-e^{-1/s})^2}{1/s^2 + 4\pi^2k^2} > \frac 1 {\theta^2}$.
-In that case, let us denote by $\omega_k$ the quantity:
+These equations are relatively complicated to solve analytically in that general form\footnote{A recent technique allows computing numerically the Hopf bifurcations lines and involves relatively complex formulation (see~\cite{veltz:11})}.
+However, when considering purely synaptic delay case (corresponding formally to $c=\infty$, i.e. disregarding the transport phenomenon), we can compute in closed form the curves of Turing-Hopf instabilities.
+In details, Turing instabilities arise when there exists $(\nu,k)$ satisfying the dispersion relationship and such that $\nu$ is purely imaginary: $\nu=\mathbf{i}\omega_k$.
+Equating modulus and argument in the dispersion relationship, we obtain the Turing instability curves.
+These only exist for parameters such that: $\frac{F_0'^2 (1-e^{-1/s})^2}{1/s^2 + 4\pi^2k^2} \geq \frac 1 {\theta^2}$, i.e. when the noise levels are small enough so that: and in that case, we have:

-the instability arises for parameters such that there exists $m\in\mathbbm{Z}$ for which is valid the relationship:
+An instability hence arises for parameters such that: